fern-k/ASMChat/README.md

 Make sure the building configuration is set to x86 target instead of x64.

 The executable files will be generated under `build.(Debug|Release)` depending on your configure.
-If release mode is broken, try debug mode first.
+Try debug mode first if release mode is broken.

 > The release build is unsafe for SAFESEH image, which will cause anti-virus softwares report it as a virus. to skip this error, go *project properties → Linker → Advanced → Image Has Safe Exception Handlers* and choose `No(/SAFESEH:No)`.
 Though compilation is successful in this way, the executable files is still rejected by most of anti-virus softwares.
 Debug build won't encounter this problem.